 If campus staff obtain documentation showing that the student was enrolled in another school or district before the documented withdrawal date, the student's withdrawal date may be backdated to prevent overlap of enrollment dates.
 A copy of the enrollment documentation will be filed in the student's withdrawal paperwork.

-Any student who withdraws for any reason during the school year will lose their seat and must re-apply through the lottery process.
+Any student who withdraws for any reason during the school year, including administrative withdrawal for non-attendance, will lose their seat and must re-apply through the admissions process above.